Paula A. Nakayama

 Paula Aiko Nakayama (born October 19, 1953) is an American lawyer who served as an associate justice of the Hawaii State Supreme Court from 1993 to 2023.
 After Rhoda V. Lewis, Nakayama is second woman to ever serve on the Hawaii State Supreme Court.
 She is also the first Asian American woman to serve as a state supreme court justice nationwide.
 Currently serving her third term, Nakayama served her first term from 1993 to 2003 and her second term from 2003 to 2013.

 Early life and education

 Nakayama is the daughter of Harry Nakayama, a WWII veteran of the 442nd Regimental Combat Team, and Harriet Nakayama, who were both born and raised on Maui.
 At a young age, Nakayama moved to San Jose, California where she graduated from Blackford High School.
-She then went on to study at the University of California at Davis where she obtained her bachelor's degree in consumer economics.
+She then went on to study at the University of California, Davis where she obtained her bachelor's degree in consumer economics.
 She obtained her doctorate of jurisprudence at the Hastings College of Law.